-Specific audience information, of course, comes at premium.
+Specific audience information, of course, comes at a premium.
 Mobile publishers will lose that specificity without IDFA.

 But tracking individual users isn't the only way for mobile publishers to offer marketing partners meaningful audience information.

-How can mobile publishers prepare for a post-IDFA world?
+How can mobile publishers prepare for a post-IDFA advertising world?